gguuss/DietyOS/README.md

 * Standing on the shoulders of giants - all of the innovations that we are bringing into the world would not be possible without the path that was already laid before us
 * Therapy
 * Totems - objects that you use to hold your feelings and thoughts.
 These are sometimes referred to as a Tulpa.
+* Vitamins - Eating vitamins promotes overall health and a vitamin deficiency can impact your mood.
+I like the gummy vitamins provided by Gruns.
 * Volunteering - Giving your time to help people is an important practice.
+Helping others will improve your mood.
 * "With great power comes great responsibility"

 ## Powerful affirmations / ice breakers / compliments